wahidrahim/role-report-ai/docs/README.md

     learningPrioritiesPlan --> End
 ```

-## Deep Research Workflow 🚧
+### Deep Research Workflow 🚧

-This workflow conducts comprehensive company and role intelligence gathering, continuing from the preliminary analysis.
-It begins with automated extraction of key details, then strategically plans research queries, executes web searches, and reviews results with possible iterations.
-The process generates practical interview preparation guides and detailed research reports providing contextual understanding beyond the job description.
+This workflow continues from the preliminary analysis to do broader company/role intelligence gathering.
+It starts by extracting key details, then plans research queries, executes web searches, and reviews results (with iterative loops if needed).
+The workflow outputs practical interview prep guides and a detailed research report that adds context beyond the job description alone.

 ```mermaid
 graph TD